joomla/accessibility/docs/custom-elements/Widget-Tabs.md

 ## Best practices

-* You have multiple categories, views, and panes of content, but there is the need to only show one pane at a time.
+* You have multiple categories, views, and panes of content but there is the need to only show one pane, at a time.
-* Avoid overflowing tabs to new lines.
+* Avoid overflowing tabs, to new lines.
 * Tab titles should be short and predictable.
 * Tab buttons can contain icons, text, both, and even dropdowns.